cdmdotnet/Manatee.Trello/docs/_docs/3-v2/Configuration.md

 There are several ways that one can configure Manatee.Trello.
 This configuration is exposed via the `TrelloConfiguration` static class.
 These options include:

 - `Log` - This allows Manatee.Trello to log communications and exceptions.
-More information can be found on the [Logging](/gregsdennis/manatee.trello/wiki/Logging) page.
+More information can be found on the [Logging](#Logging) section below.
 - `Cache` - Every object caches itself on creation.
 Manatee.Trello utilizes this behavior to prevent creation of two instances which represent the same object.
 (It should be noted that multiple instances can be explicitly created, however.)
 - `ThrowOnTrelloError` -  This sets behavior on whether the system will throw an exception on errors received from Trello or merely log them.
 - `ExpiryTime` - This sets how long entities will consider their data valid.
 After this time the data is considered stale and any access to the object will trigger a call to refresh the data.